-2 A Middleware Framework for Mobile Grid Services
+2 A Middleware Framework

-Figure 1 depicts the system environment in which a mobile user submits a request for streaming video data and traverses through a series of "cells" before arriving at a final destination.
-Components within a cell that might be involved in the MM session include base stations, Volunteer Servers (VSs) and mobile clients.
-Volunteer Servers (VS) participate in the grid by supplying idle resources.
-A VS may be a PC, work station, server, cluster, etc, which can provide high capacity storage devices to store the multimedia data, CPU processor for decompression and/or transcoding, buffer memory, and NIC (network interface card) resources for real-time multimedia retrieval and transmission.
+Figure 1(a) depicts the system environment in which a mobile user submits a request for streaming video data and traverses through a series of "cells" before arriving at a final destination1.
+Figure 1(b) illustrates the possible components within a cell that might be involved in the MM session such as: base stations, Volunteer Servers (VSs) and mobile clients.
+When not being used, a Volunteer Server (VS) participates in the grid by supplying idle resources, i.e. VSs are intermittently available.
+A VS can be a PC, work station, server, cluster, etc, which can provide high capacity storage devices to store the multimedia data, CPU processor for decompression and/or transcoding, buffer memory, and NIC (network interface card) resources for real-time multimedia retrieval and transmission.
 The VSs studied in this paper are fixed wired machines, whereas the mobile hosts connect to the infrastructure using a locally available wireless network.
 The mobile clients can be a PDA, handheld, laptop, or any wireless devices that can download and play video.
 They move around the cells, communicate with the base station, and hand in requests for the multimedia services.